sfqa-app/.github/profile/README.md

 # SFQA App - Online Market Place

-coming soon...
+Coming soon...

-SFQA App is an online market place platform that provides a free and open-source solution for users to buy, sell or market their products.
+SFQA App is an online marketplace platform that provides a free and open-source solution for users to buy, sell or market their products.
 The platform is licensed under GPL-3.0 License.

 ## Introduction